 Gardiner earned a B.A. degree from the University of North Carolina at Chapel Hill and an M.B.A. from the Goizueta Business School at Emory University, where he was awarded the Art Dietz faculty award for excellence in finance, was the Chairman of the honor council and was recognized in 2004 with the Goizueta Business School’s Outstanding Recent Alumni Award.
 He is a member of the advisory board at the Emory Eye Center.

-Jon joined Touchstone Innovations plc (formerly Imperial Innovations Group plc) in 2010 from Sovereign Capital, a mid-market buyout firm, where he specialised in transactions in the healthcare services market.
+Jon joined Touchstone Innovations plc (formerly Imperial Innovations Group plc) in 2010 from Sovereign Capital, a mid-market buyout firm, where he specialized in transactions in the healthcare services market.
 Prior to Sovereign, Jon spent seven years at 3i where he was a director in the venture capital business and managed a number of technology investments from deal origination through to exit.

 At Touchstone Innovations, Jon focuses mainly on software and IT investments.
 He is on the board of Featurespace, Acunu, Econic Technologies, Mycologix and Permasense and works with Get Fractal and PSE.